boozinka/kb_network_automation/README.md

 You can also pipe this into the "jq" utility for prettier output:

 curl -L -s https://netbox.lasthop.io/api/ --insecure | jq
-***Note, you will possibly need to add the "-L" argument to all of the "curl" requests (this instructs "curl" to follow any redirects).
+***Note***, you will possibly need to add the "-L" argument to all of the "curl" requests (this instructs "curl" to follow any redirects).

 1b.
 Use curl to access "https://netbox.lasthop.io/api/dcim/devices/".
-This API endpoint requires authentication; use the "-H" flag to provide this authentication information. ***Note, the lab has a NETBOX_TOKEN environment variable.
+This API endpoint requires authentication; use the "-H" flag to provide this authentication information. ***Note***, the lab has a NETBOX_TOKEN environment variable.
 Consequently, you should be able to do the following:

 curl -H "Authorization: Token $NETBOX_TOKEN" https://netbox.lasthop.io/api/dcim/devices/ --insecure | jq